LEIC-ES-2021-22/2LEIC15T2/docs/ArchitectureAndDesign.md

 ### Physical architecture

 To develop our app, we used the Flutter technology.
+For the API's, we are using Google Maps API for GPS information.

       <insert professionally made diagram here>